yesodweb/yesod-cookbook/Detailed-change-list.md

 * Subsite creation has been overhauled entirely.
 Need a blog post on this.
 * Changed some Yesod typeclass functions: getLogger is now makeLogger. messageLogger, logLevel, gzipSettings have been removed.
 * toWaiApp no longer applies any middlewares.
+* MForm takes three arguments instead of 4 (no subsite).
+A typical `Form` type synonym in Foundation.hs would be: type Form x = Html -> MForm Handler (FormResult x, Widget)

 # 2013-02-18